 For instance, if we pick up one part “Domestic or Cross Border Remittances”.
 This piece has how much potential, how many challenges, what acceptability etc.

-Would be interesting to know.
-I recently being interviewed by “George Chirwa”, who is PhD candidate studying “Remittances and their Economic Development impacts”.
+It would be interesting to know.
+I recently was interviewed by “George Chirwa”, who is PhD candidate studying “Remittances and their Economic Development impacts”.
 It was very exciting to answer his questions and listen to his side of the story.
 I am sharing some pieces here.

 Telefónica-Deal-Gives-Uber-of-Remittances-First-Mover-Advantage